backstage/backstage/docs/backend-system/building-backends/08-migrating.md

 /* highlight-add-end */
 ```

-If you were providing a `schedule` in code, this now needs to be set via configuration
+If you were providing a `schedule` in code, this now needs to be set via configuration.
 All other Microsoft Graph configuration in `app-config.yaml` remains the same.

 ```yaml title="app-config.yaml"